 With the increased freedom to do business and greater access to materials, some of the B&B Guesthouses in Cuba have been able to dramatically improve their levels of comfort.
 Imported mattresses, modern air-conditioning, high-pressure hot water from gas water heaters, and hotel grade linen are just some of the features of this new category of accommodation in Cuba.

 As has always been the case, service in the guesthouses is more friendly and personalised than in the government run hotels, and the breakfasts are fresher with higher quality ingredients.
-So for travellers that enjoy a bit more comfort, these superior standard guesthouses represent the ideal accommodation in Cuba as they still provide better opportunities to meet everyday Cubans than a hotel stay does.
+So for travelers that enjoy a bit more comfort, these superior standard guesthouses represent the ideal accommodation in Cuba as they still provide better opportunities to meet everyday Cubans than a hotel stay does.
 They are priced accordingly, with some guesthouses in Havana charging up to 250 CUC a night in high season for a suite room.
 We continue to avoid hotels because of the poor service due to low staff moral, inferior value for money, and high rate of reservations being cancelled or usurped.

 Our 9 day Essential Cuba Tour utilises these upgraded guesthouses and follows a popular route to visit the cities of Trinidad and Vinales, before returning to Havana.
 To further guarantee the quality of service, we have appointed one of our most experienced, and in-demand guides - Natalia to lead them.
 See more here.